waydabber/BetterDisplay/README.md

 - Protect display configuration (resolution, refresh rate/VRR, rotation, color profile). *
 - Auto switch color profile for SDR and HDR modes. *
 - Use headless Macs (servers) with any resolution and HiDPI mode for remote access.
-- Create Picture in Picture window for any real display or virtual screen (dummy). *
+- Create Picture in Picture window for any real display or virtual screen. *
 - Redirect your display's contents (real or virtual) to another screen via streaming. *
 - If you are using a big TV up close, use the bottom half of your TV as a wide screen display (off-center streaming). *
 - Better quality zooming (`System Preferences`»`Accessibility`»`Zoom`) or High Quality screenshots even on 1080p displays